 At the end of a positive educational story or experience, the negatives are difficult to see.
 Every negative I can contrive is easily diluted by the positive and professional treatment of my 2e son.
 Here are few nit-picky items:

 - One negative, and a reason I am writing this blog, is that parents, professionals and advisors are not always as sharp and primed as I to jump to the rescue of children with learning differences, especially twice exceptional.
 I cannot imagine what our life would be like if my son’s first psychologist did not indulge my concerns for my son at such a young age.
 Nor could I imagine the academic abyss my son would be climbing out of if he had not been given a supportive team at his first school and an even more supportive academic advisor in grades 10-12.
 Yes, I am weeping again!
 This happens when you have a heart attack and realize that human compassion is not as prevalent as one might think and that being surprised by such grace OUGHT to be moving, at least to a point of gratitude!
 My advice?
 LEARN, yourself, what it takes for your child to succeed!
 Know what that is and advocate for it on every level possible!
 Imagine if I had merely said to the psychologist, “OK, let’s wait until he’s 9 or 10 years old.”
 He would NOT have gotten early intervention in the form of Orton-Gillingham instruction!
+(A huge shoutout to MS BETH BALDWIN, who remained semi-retired a bit longer so she could take my son through the entire Orton-Gillingham sequence!!)
 He would not have his 1st, 2nd, and 3rd-grade teachers on board with helping him compensate for his learning differences.
 He would not have been encouraged to be creative or a leader at a young age, because he would have been safely “average.”
 All children deserve to reach the highest potential they can in the safest and most dignifying environment.
 I made sure this was so, but it has taken a great deal of time and effort in our family to do so!